-- Aylsham WRC discharges to the River Bure several kilometres upstream of component parts of the Broads SAC and Broadland SPA; - Whitlingham Trowse WRC, which discharges to the River Yare 4km upstream of the Yare Broads & Marshes SSSI; and, - Cantley WRC, which discharges into the Yare within the Cantley Marshes SSSI.
+- Whitlingham Trowse WRC, which discharges to the River Yare 4km upstream of the Yare Broads & Marshes - Cantley WRC, which discharges into the Yare within the Cantley Marshes SSSI.

 RQP modelling for these WRCs has demonstrated that it is possible to implement permit conditions within the limits of conventional treatment which would achieve current water quality, ensuring no deterioration from the current quality.
 This demonstrates that growth will not result in additional water quality impacts on these water dependent designated sites if measures are implemented to achieve these identified permit limits.
 Acle WRC also discharges to the tidal reaches of the Yare, and load standstill calculations have demonstrated that permit limits to ensure no increase in pollutant load can be readily achieved with significant scope to improve discharges further.